Salt & Wind Travel

 Eat At Trelio Restaurant

-Jump online to make a reservation for dinner at Trelio Restaurant in nearby Clovis.
+Book a reservation online for dinner at Trelio Restaurant in nearby Clovis.
 Chef, owner, and sommelier Chris Shackelford works directly with local farmers to create a seasonal menu that changes daily.
 Everything on the menu at Trelio is pretty fabulous, but the housemade pasta is hard to beat.
 We love that there are many vegetarian and gluten-free options available.

 FYI, Chris lived and worked near Yosemite’s South Gate for quite some time, so don’t be afraid to ask about his favorite spots.
-In fact, the tables and bar in the restaurant are made from wood salvaged from trees that were damaged when the forest around Yosemite suffered a bark beetle infestation.
+The tables and bar in the restaurant are made from wood salvaged from trees that were damaged when the forest around Yosemite suffered a bark beetle infestation.

 Trelio Restaurant, 438 Clovis Avenue #4, Clovis